CobyPear/twitch-mtg-legacy-finder/README.md

 ## :question: Why do I need to login to Twitch?

 Since this is a client side application, Twitch's API requires an access token in order to access certain endpoints.
 I wanted to avoid writing a server for this little project, so you'll need to login.
-Sorry for any inconvienence.
+Sorry for any inconvenience.

 Note: I am not storing ANY of your data.
 There is no database attached to this website.
 It's possible